-"This myth is common around the world, but it is just not true," Vreeman told MyHealthNewsDaily.
-Studies have shown we may feel more cold symptoms real or imaginary when we are chilled (after all, a cold is called a cold for a reason), but the temperature does not make us more susceptible to viruses.
-This has been known since at least 1968, when a study in the New England Journal of Medicine showed what happened when researchers exposed chilly people to the rhinovirus (one cause of the common cold).
+"This myth is common around the world, but it is just not true," Vreeman told Live Science.
+Studies have shown we may feel more cold symptoms — real or imaginary — when we are chilled (after all, a cold is called a "cold" for a reason), but the temperature itself does not make us more susceptible to viruses.
+This has been known since at least 1968, when a study in The New England Journal of Medicine showed what happened when researchers exposed chilly people to the rhinovirus (one cause of the common cold).

-Whether shivering in a frigid room or stuttering in an icy bath, people were no more likely to get sick after sniffing cold germs than they were at more comfortable temperatures.
+It turned out that whether they were shivering in a frigid room or in an icy bath, people were no more likely to get sick after sniffing cold germs than they were at more comfortable temperatures.

-And if you are already sick, there is no reason you can't go out into cold weather.
-While rest is good for an ill body, chilly temperatures aren't going to make a difference on recovery time, Vreeman said.
-In fact, while the research is in its early stages, "it is possible that being exposed to cold may even help your body in some way," she said.
+Vreeman said that cold air also does not make a difference in people's recovery time from a cold.
+In fact, although the research is in its early stages, "it is possible that being exposed to cold may even help your body in some way," she said.

 Some scientists speculate that colds are more common in cooler months because people stay indoors more, interacting more closely with one another and giving germs more opportunities to spread.